Smeed's law: Empirical contradictions

 However, John Adams of University College London argued in 1995 that Smeed's law linking deaths, vehicle-miles and population was still valid for a variety of countries over time, claiming that the relationship held for 62 countries.
 He noted an enormous difference in fatality rates across different parts of the world in spite of safety interventions, and suggested that Smeed's Law was still useful in establishing general trends, especially when using a very long time period.
 Variations from the trend were normally better explained through economics, rather than claimed safety interventions.
 However, Adams found that Smeed's calculation of estimated deaths from vehicles per population was less successful than the calculation for vehicle-miles.

-A 2007 study used a population of 139 different countries, where Smeed originally sampled 20 of the most developed countries.
+A 2007 study used a population of 139 countries, where Smeed originally sampled 20 of the most developed countries.
 This study concluded that Smeed’s Law is still applicable in fatalities in countries with a ratio of 0.2 - 0.3 vehicle per person, but in countries with a higher ratio, the number of fatalities decreases greatly.
 This may mean that Smeed’s Law does not take into account any cultural differences nor laws that may decrease the number of fatalities.

 Other researchers have tried to find a way to describe the trends in countries with a higher vehicle per person ratio.
 One study suggested that at higher ratios, a collective psychology is formed where people are more aware of the risk of motor vehicle related deaths and are inherently more careful in their driving.
 Since the 1940s, when Smeed's Law was first created, the number of motor vehicles has greatly increased, but so have the number of laws, stricter speed limits, and more car safety factors and features.
 Education on motor vehicles and safe driving habits are more common, but are not considered in Smeed's Law.
 High-income countries are typically able to invest in their road infrastructure and its maintenance, traffic safety research and maintenance, vehicle development, and driver education.